SaltyThom/obs-remote/README.md

 # obs-remote
-This front application build with Vue.js 3 make a simple user interface to control OBS client with websocket
+This front application build with Vue.js 3 make a simple user interface to control OBS client with websocket.

+If you want to try don't forget to start OBS websocket server!

 ## Project Setup
 ```sh